peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ### SelectLanguageMessage
-    public Message SelectLanguageMessage​(List<String> languages) Selects a body part for a multiple-language message (
+    public Message SelectLanguageMessage​(List<String> languages)
- <code>multipart/multilingual</code>) according to the given language
- priority list.

-**Parameters:**

-* <code>languages</code> - A list of basic language ranges, sorted in descending order of priority (see the LanguageTags.LanguageTagFilter method).

-**Returns:**

-* The best matching body part for the given languages.
-If the body part has no subject, then the top-level subject is used.
-If this message is not a multipart/multilingual message or has fewer than two body parts, returns this object.
-If no body part matches the given languages, returns the last body part if its language is "zxx", or the second body part otherwise.

-**Throws:**

-* <code>NullPointerException</code> - The parameter <code>languages</code> is
- null. .

 ### SelectLanguageMessage
-    public Message SelectLanguageMessage​(List<String> languages, boolean preferOriginals) Selects a body part for a multiple-language message (
+    public Message SelectLanguageMessage​(List<String> languages, boolean preferOriginals)
- <code>multipart/multilingual</code>) according to the given language
- priority list and original-language preference.

-**Parameters:**

-* <code>languages</code> - A list of basic language ranges, sorted in descending order of priority (see the LanguageTags.LanguageTagFilter method).

-* <code>preferOriginals</code> - If true, a body part marked as the original language version is chosen if it matches one of the given language ranges, even if the original language has a lower priority than another language with a matching body part.

-**Returns:**

-* The best matching body part for the given languages.
-If the body part has no subject, then the top-level subject is used.
-If this message is not a multipart/multilingual message or has fewer than two body parts, returns this object.
-If no body part matches the given languages, returns the last body part if its language is "zxx", or the second body part otherwise.

-**Throws:**

-* <code>NullPointerException</code> - The parameter <code>languages</code> is
- null. .

 ### MakeMultilingualMessage
     public static Message MakeMultilingualMessage​(List<Message> messages, List<String> languages)
 ### FromMailtoUrl